Are you overdue for a data clean-up?

 This is a great opportunity for your relationship managers to connect with some potential higher donors.

-5) Quality Over Quanitity
+5) Quality Over Quantity

 It may feel great to have a high number of records, but what if they are not actually engaged with your organization?
 Reach out to the lapsed donors and people who have not opened your emails one last time.
-Give them a chance to re-engage, let them know you miss them and want them back.
+Give them a chance to re-engage, and let them know you miss them and want them back.
 If you don’t hear anything, let them go.

 6) Ensure Healthy Data Year-Round